IctBerufsbildungZentralschweiz/modul-335/tag1/ui-ux.md

 * **Effective**:
-  How completely and accurately the work or experience is completed or goals reached
+  How completely and accurately the work or experience is completed or goals are reached
 * **Efficient**:
 How quickly this work can be completed
 * **Engaging**: